 - Skagway – Skagway Traditional Council Center | 11th and Broadway, Skagway, AK 99840 | Saturday 10 a.m. – 12 p.m.

 Testing will be administered via self-swab at each community’s respective alternate testing sites.
 Test results will be available approximately seven (7) days after the test has been administered.
-For more information, contact the SEARHC COVID-19 Hotline at 907.966.8799.
+For more information, contact your local SEARHC clinic, or call the SEARHC COVID-19 Hotline at 907.966.8799.

 SEARHC set up established areas for COVID-19 testing in Sitka, Wrangell, Juneau, Klawock, and Haines.
 All other clinic locations are screening for COVID-19 in clinic parking lots.
 Screening sites keep patients with COVID-19 symptoms separated from the general emergency department patients.

-- Contact your local clinic or provider to see how this effects your appointment.
+- Contact your local clinic or provider to schedule appointments.

 - Read the Informed Consent form for Telehealth Services.
 You may be requested to submit a signed copy before your first appointment.